GGP1/GGP1.github.io/content/posts/cryptoeconomics.md

 The stability of modern monetary systems depends on people's trust on the governments and institutions that rule them.

 Central banks impose the currencies used and arbitrarily control money supply and interest rates.
-Their negligent manipulation have caused inflation and hiperinflation crises all over the world, making people to look for better ways of exchanging assets to protect their property.
+Their negligent manipulation have caused inflation and hiperinflation crises all over the world, driving people to look for better ways of exchanging assets to protect their property.

-The search for a solution along with the advances in computer science and cryptography led to the creation of decentralized virtual systems that do not require to trust on a third party to exchange assets in a secure, transparent and reliable way.
-These systems are part of what it's called **cryptoeconomics**.
+The search for a solution along with the advances in computer science and cryptography led to the creation of decentralized virtual systems that do not require to trust on a third party to exchange assets in a secure, transparent and reliable manner.
+These systems are part of what's called **cryptoeconomics**.

 # History

 With World War II coming to and end in 1944, 44 alied nations celebrated the [Bretton Woods](https://en.wikipedia.org/wiki/Bretton_Woods_system) agreement that established the rules, institutions and procedures that would regulate the international monetary system after the war.

 The countries agreed on fixing their currencies to the U.S. dollar, and to tie the U.S. dollar to gold at a price of $35 per ounce.
-The currencies were now (supposedly) indirectly backed by and exchangeable for gold.
+The currencies were now (supposedly) **indirectly backed by and exchangeable for gold**.

 ![Bretton Woods Conference](/images/bretton_woods_conference.jpg "Bretton Woods Conference")

 A few years later, a series of conflicts known as the [Cold War](https://www.history.com/topics/cold-war/cold-war-history) started between the United States, the Soviet Union and their respective allies.
 To face them, the United States began spending high amounts of money and in 1950 its balance of payments swung negative.

-What's worse, in 1964-1965 its president Lyndon Johnson launched the [Great Society Program](https://www.history.com/topics/1960s/great-society), a set of domestic programs to eliminate poverty, reduce crime, abolish inequality and improve the environment, which represented even more deficit.
+What's worse, in 1964-1965 its president **Lyndon Johnson** launched the [Great Society Program](https://www.history.com/topics/1960s/great-society), a set of domestic programs to eliminate poverty, reduce crime, abolish inequality and improve the environment, which represented even more deficit.

 As a consequence of all these spending, other countries became concern that the U.S. didn't have enough gold reserves to back the money that was being printed and started exchanging their dollars for gold and demanding physical delivery.

-> Before, the exchanges of currencies for gold were done within the banks of the U.S. to avoid the logistics of shipping the gold.
+> Previously, the exchanges of currencies for gold were done within the banks of the U.S. to avoid the logistics of shipping the gold.

-To prevent the outflow of gold, the American President Richard Nixon suspended *"temporarily"* the convertibility of the U.S. dollar to gold or other reserve assets in August 15, 1971.
+To prevent the outflow of gold, the American President **Richard Nixon** suspended *"temporarily"* the convertibility of the U.S. dollar to gold or other reserve assets in August 15, 1971.
 In March 1973 the fixed exchange rate system became a floating exchange rate system, giving birth to **fiat currencies**.

 Fiat currencies are, by definition, backed by **nothing other than government promises and people's faith on them**.
 They are measured only against each other and can be easily manipulated by the governments.